 Based on agreement from the FDA to use the results of a single Phase 3 trial with a primary endpoint of objective response rate, we believe that the NDA for TOCOSOL Paclitaxel could be submitted within 12 months after the completion of patient enrollment into the Phase 3 study, which we believe may occur before the end of September 2006.
 We anticipate that submission of our NDA is likely to occur in 2007.
-The FDA has indicated to Sonus that NDA approval under 505(b)(2) will require either (i) demonstration of superior efficacy of TOCOSOL Paclitaxel as compared to Taxol; or (ii) demonstration of non-inferior efficacy of TOCOSOL Paclitaxel as compared to Taxol; or (ii) demonstration of non-inferior efficacy of TOCOSOL Paclitaxel as compared to Taxol and generic equivalents to include a weekly dosing schedule or availability of reviewable data from a Phase 3 trial comparing the efficacy of Taxol using a weekly dosing schedule to that of Taxol using the currently approved three-weekly dosing schedule.
+The FDA has indicated to Sonus that NDA approval under 505(b)(2) will require either (i) demonstration of superior efficacy of TOCOSOL Paclitaxel as compared to Taxol, and either a change of the approved label for Taxol and generic equivalents to include a weekly dosing schedule or availability of reviewable data from a Phase 3 trial comparing the efficacy of Taxol using a weekly dosing schedule to that of Taxol using the currently approved three-weekly dosing schedule.
 We do not currently believe that the timing or cost of the Phase 3 trial or the NDA submission will be adversely affected by these requirements.
-The clinical trial Protocol and Statistical Analysis Plan approved under the SPA provide for sequential superiority analyses for efficacy of TOCOSOL Paclitaxel compared to Taxol or generics will be changed to provide for weekly dosing, although we do believe, based on repeated discussions with the FDA, that the approved label for Taxol or generics will be changed to provide for weekly dosing, although we do believe, based on repeated discussions with the FDA, that they are pursuing this change.
-Large Phase 3 clinical trials have been conducted by third parties, utilizing Taxol on a weekly versus a three-weekly basis, and data from such trials.
-If Sonus is submission to the FDA in support of our NDA.
-However, there can be no assurance to the data from such trials.
-If Sonus is required to conduct an additional Phase 3 trial of Taxol given weekly versus three-weekly, substantial cancers (mostly urinary bladder cancers).
+The clinical trial Protocol and Statistical Analysis Plan approved under the SPA provide for sequential superiority analyses for efficacy of TOCOSOL Paclitaxel compared to Taxol, provided that we first demonstrate a non-inferior objective response rate; however, there can be no assurance that the Phase 3 clinical trial data will demonstrate that TOCOSOL Paclitaxel has efficacy that is non-inferior or superior to Taxol.
+Further, there can be no assurance that the approved label for Taxol or generics will be changed to provide for weekly dosing, although we do believe, based on repeated discussions with the FDA, that they are pursuing this change.
+Large Phase 3 clinical trials have been conducted by third parties, utilizing Taxol on a weekly versus a three-weekly basis, and data from those studies may be available for submission to the FDA in support of our NDA.
+However, there can be no assurance that Sonus will have right of reference to the data from such trials.
+If Sonus is required to conduct an addi cancers (mostly urinary bladder cancers).
 In October 2003, we announced that we were granted Fast Track designation by the FDA for the development of TOCOSOL Paclitaxel for this indication.
 We initiated a Phase 2b study in bladder cancer in the U.S. during the fourth quarter of 2003, and in Spain and the U.K. during 2005, using weekly dosing of TOCOSOL Paclitaxel.
 Enrollment in this trial has been challenging due to the limited population of patients in this indication and the inconsistent standard of treatment for it, however we now expect to complete enrollment in this study in 2006.
 In December 2004, the FDA granted an Orphan Drug designation to TOCOSOL Paclitaxel for the treatment of non-superficial urothelial cancer.

-New indications for taxanes.
+• New indications for taxanes.
 In conjunction with our corporate partner, Schering AG, we may pursue clinical development of TOCOSOL Paclitaxel for the treatment of other types of cancer, including indications for which Taxol has been approved as well as for diseases for which Taxol is used but not approved, such as treatment of inoperable or metastatic urothelial transitional cell